 However, energy plants that produce heat and electrical energy are still needed.
 This is why CO2 capture (CC) comes into play: carbon dioxide can be captured from the flue gases of heating plants to minimize further greenhouse gas emissions in the atmosphere.

-As the CONENGA Group, we are currently focusing primarily on the topic of carbon capture and utilization / storage in biogenic-fired plants.
+We are currently focusing on the topic of carbon capture and utilization / storage in biogenic-fired plants.
 Various technologies are being considered for this purpose.

 Carbon capture technology overview